google/flax/docs/experimental/nnx/nnx_basics.md

 # NNX Basics

-NNX is a **N**eural **N**etworks JA**X** library that embraces Python's object-oriented programming model to provide an intuitive and highly simplified user experience.
-It uses PyGraphs (instead of PyTrees) to represent stateful objects, which allows it to express reference sharing and mutability in Python itself.
-This makes NNX code look like regular Python code that users from frameworks like Pytorch and Keras will be familiar with.
+NNX is a **N**eural **N**etworks JA**X** library that embraces Python’s object-oriented programming model to provide an intuitive and highly simplified user experience.
+It represents objects as PyGraphs (instead of PyTrees), which allows NNX to handle reference sharing and mutability, making model code be regular Python code that users from frameworks like Pytorch will be familiar with.be familiar with.

 NNX is also designed to support all the patterns that allowed Linen to scale to large code bases while having a much simpler